fractalwrench/iokk/CH1.md

 A quick recap on the rules is available [here](README.md).
 For the unfamiliar, the aim of the game is to write a Kotlin program that solves a relatively trivial problem, using the most convoluted solution possible.

-For this challenge, the program should write the string `'Hello, World!'` to System.out.
+For this challenge, the program should write the string `'Hello, World!'` to `System.out`.
 In unobfuscated Kotlin, the solution would look something like this:

 ```
 fun main(args: Array<String>) {